Evelyn68961/vacation-booking/VACATION_SYSTEM_V2_PLAN.md

 **Critical rule (from SUPABASE_RLS_LESSONS.md):** Use `is_admin()` as `SECURITY DEFINER` function, never inline `EXISTS(SELECT FROM staff)` in policy → infinite recursion.

 **Privacy note on `authenticated` SELECT:** any Google-logged-in user — including random outsiders who happen to click the login button — will see the full staff table and every booking.
-Work IDs are treated as public info, so this is acceptable for v1.
+Work IDs are treated as public info, so this is acceptable for the initial launch.
 If it ever stops being acceptable, tighten `staff` SELECT to `auth.jwt() ->> 'email' IN (SELECT email FROM staff WHERE active)` and route an anonymous `/register` landing through a `SECURITY DEFINER` lookup instead.

 ---